nathanshelly/parcheesi/TestPlan.md

 - Move a pawn of illegal ID
 - Move a pawn of not our color
-- Moved pawn to invalid location
+- Moved pawn to invalid location (past the home row)
-    - Moved it past the home row
-    -
 - Moved pawn to or though blockade (path contains blockade)

 - Attempted to land on occupied safe spot
 - Attempted to move invalid distance
 - Attempted to move to home on not exact move